billkoul/dotnetAPI/README.md

 This project can be easily scaled to meet any needs by following the same logic for each model in our Domain.

 Swagger is used for documentation.
+The documentation is produced automatically by following the logic in Uploads controller.
+Controllers can also be exluded from swagger.

+Custom error codes are included and can be extended in Config/CustomErrorCodes.cs